RODA/DialogCreator/API.md

   - Rename a specific item within a Container from `oldValue` to `newValue`.
   - If the item is currently selected, the container's selection mirror is updated accordingly.
-  - No event is dispatched automatically; call `triggerChange(name)` if you want change handlers to run.
+  - No event is dispatched automatically; call `triggerChange(name)` for the change handlers to run.
   - Throws a SyntaxError if the element doesn't exist or isn't a Container.

 `updateSyntax(command)`